mamontov-cpp/dukpp-03/duktape/README.rst

 Duktape
 =======

-Duktape is a small and portable Ecmascript E5/E5.1 implementation.
+Duktape is a small and portable ECMAScript E5/E5.1 implementation.
 It is intended to be easily embeddable into C programs, with a C API similar in spirit to Lua's.

-Duktape supports the full E5/E5.1 feature set (with some semantics updated from ES2015+) including errors, Unicode strings, and regular expressions, a subset of Ecmascript 2015 (E6) and Ecmascript 2016 (E7) features (e.g. computed property names, Proxy objects, exponentiation operator, Reflect), ES2015 ArrayBuffer/TypedView, Node.js Buffer, and WHATWG Encoding API living standard.
+Duktape supports the full E5/E5.1 feature set (with some semantics updated from ES2015+) including errors, Unicode strings, and regular expressions, a subset of ECMAScript 2015 (E6) and ECMAScript 2016 (E7) features (e.g. computed property names, Proxy objects, exponentiation operator, Reflect), ES2015 ArrayBuffer/TypedView, Node.js Buffer, performance.now(), and WHATWG Encoding API living standard.

 Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting